-The Design Program for Theater is a professional training curriculum where M.F.A. designers and technicians collaborate with professional faculty, staff and guest artists to stage exciting, contemporary theater for diverse audiences.
-We are looking for aspiring designers who will pursue the intent of the play wherever it leads them, into any period or style, into any emotion or state of mind, and whose knowledge and skills are so various that they bring a rich theatricality to the worlds they create.
-The Design Program for Theater combines intensive classroom work with full-scale productions to create well rounded designers and technicians.
-Our graduates find work in many aspects of theater, including regional theater, educational theater, and the entertainment industry.
+The MFA Program in Design is a professional training curriculum where student designers and technicians collaborate with professional faculty, staff, and guest artists to stage exciting, contemporary theater for diverse audiences.
+Ideal applicants are aspiring designers who will pursue the intent of the play wherever it leads them and whose knowledge and skills are so various that they bring a rich theatricality to the worlds they create.
+The Design Program combines intensive classroom work with full-scale productions to create well-rounded designers and technicians.
+Graduates of this program find work in many aspects of theater, including regional theater, educational theater, and the entertainment industry.

 Course of Study

 The completion of 60 credits is necessary for the MFA in Design.
 The degree can be completed over the course of three years excluding summers.
 Graduate assistantships are available.